-If you are concerned about your companion animals’ health and about the cruelty of the meat industry, now is the time to stop buying meat-based commercial pet food.
+If you are concerned about your companion animals’ health and about the cruelty of the meat industry, you may want to stop buying meat-based commercial pet food.

 Dangerous and Unsupervised Industry

 Most pet foods contain the same hormones, pesticides, and antibiotics that are found in commercial meat products for humans.
 Other additives can be toxic and go unnoticed until it’s too late.
-In 2007, melamine found in food was linked to the deaths of least 16 animals, sickened thousands, and caused the recall of millions of containers of dog and cat food.(3) While the pet-food industry falls under the purview of the FDA, the manufacturers are not regularly inspected and, as one industry nutritionist told USA Today, “it’s largely self-policing.”(4) Yet the federal government does not penalize companies for failing to report problems to the FDA, nor does it have the authority to require a recall of contaminated food.(5)
+While the pet-food industry falls under the purview of the FDA, they leave it up to The Association of American Feed Control Officials to set standards, but it does not enforce them nor does it conduct any testing of food.3

 Vegetarian Dogs and Cats

 Many vegetarians and vegans feed healthful, meatless diets to their companion animals.
-One remarkable example is that of Bramble, a border collie whose vegan diet of rice, lentils, and organic vegetables contributed to a nearly record-breaking lifespan of at least 27 years.(6) Studies have shown that the ailments associated with meat consumption in humans—such as allergies, various types of cancer, and kidney, heart, and bone problems—also affect many nonhumans.
+One remarkable example is that of Bramble, a border collie whose vegan diet of rice, lentils, and organic vegetables contributed to a nearly record-breaking lifespan of 29 years.5 Many commercial meat-based dog foods can cause health problems in our animal companions.

-Some people wonder if it’s “unnatural” to omit meat from the diet of a dog or cat.
-Animals in the wild commonly eat quite a lot of plant matter.
-Besides, to feed them the meat that they would naturally eat, you would have to serve them whole mice or birds or allow them to hunt for themselves, an option that is unfair to native species of birds and other small animals, since companion cats and dogs have been removed from the food chain and have advantages that free-roaming animals lack.
-Vegetarian or vegan dogs and cats enjoy their food and good health, and a vegetarian diet for your companion animal is ethically consistent with animal rights philosophy.
+Some people wonder if it’s “unnatural” to omit meat from the diet of dogs and cats.
+But to feed them the meat that they would naturally eat, you would have to serve them whole mice or birds or allow them to hunt for themselves, an option that would be unfair to native species of birds and other small animals, since companion cats and dogs are non-native and have advantages that wild animals lack.
+Many vegan dogs and cats enjoy excellent health, and a vegan diet for your companion animal is ethically consistent with animal rights philosophy.

 Making vegetarian food for dogs is easy because dogs, like people, are omnivorous and usually hearty eaters.
-Recipes for vegetarian and vegan dogs are available along with the Vegedog™ supplement from James Peden’s company, Harbingers of a New Age.
-It is important to follow directions carefully.
-If you make any changes in ingredients, make sure that you do not change the nutritional balance of the recipe.
-If a dog receives too little protein, calcium, or vitamin D, his or her health could be jeopardized.
+Recipes for vegetarian and vegan dogs are available, but note that if a dog receives too little protein, calcium, or vitamin D, his or her health could be jeopardized.

-Additionally, some dogs need two amino acids called L-carnitine and taurine, which are not generally added to commercial dog foods and can be insufficient in homemade dog food as well.
-A deficiency of these nutrients can cause dilated cardiomyopathy, a serious illness in which the heart becomes large and flabby and can no longer function.
-This illness generally strikes young or middle-aged dogs who are deficient in L-carnitine or taurine because of breed, size, individual genetic make-up, or diet.
-Supplemental L-carnitine and taurine can be bought at your local health-food store.
+Dogs require two amino acids, called L-carnitine and taurine, that can be insufficient in plant-based or cooked dog food unless it is supplemented.
+A deficiency in these nutrients can cause dilated cardiomyopathy, a serious illness in which the heart becomes large and flabby and can no longer function.
+This illness generally strikes young or middle-aged dogs who are susceptible to L-carnitine or taurine deficiency because of breed, size, individual genetic makeup, or diet.
+Supplemental L-carnitine and taurine can be bought at your local health food store or online.

-Cats are often more finicky than dogs, and their nutritional requirements are more complicated.
-Cats need a considerable amount of vitamin A, which they cannot biosynthesize from carotene, as dogs and humans do.
-Insufficient amounts may cause loss of hearing as well as problems with skin, bones, and intestinal and reproductive systems.
-Cats also need taurine.
-A feline lacking taurine can lose eyesight and could develop cardiomyopathy.
+Cats’ nutritional requirements are more complicated than those of dogs.
+They require a considerable amount of vitamin A, which they cannot biosynthesize from carotene, as dogs and humans can—insufficient amounts may cause hearing loss and problems with skin, bones, and intestinal and reproductive systems.
+And like dogs, cats need taurine and can develop cardiomyopathy without it as well as losing their eyesight.
+Be sure that any food you feed your cat contains these nutrients.
 Commercial pet-food companies often add taurine obtained from mollusks.
 James Peden found vegetarian sources of both taurine and vitamin A, plus arachidonic acid, another essential feline nutrient.
 He then developed veterinarian-approved supplements Vegecat™ and Vegekit™ to add to his recipes.

 Dogs and cats who are eating only cooked or processed food also benefit from the addition of digestive enzymes to their food.
 These are obtainable through companion animal supply catalogs and health-food stores.
 Any raw vegetables in a dog’s diet should be grated or put through a food processor to enhance digestibility.